ndrean/live_map/README.md

 ## Tooling

-The [Leaflet.js](https://leafletjs.com/) library is our "raster tile client": it fetches online png files from a server - OpenStreetMap - and stitches this collection of images.
-The immediate optimisation would be to use **vector tiles** instead and the more powerful library [maplibre](https://maplibre.org/maplibre-gl-js-docs/api/).
-The Leaflet setup and code is [here](#leaflet-setup)
+The [Leaflet.js](https://leafletjs.com/) library is our "raster tile client".

+- raster tiles server: Leaflet fetches online png files from a server - OpenStreetMap - and stitches this collection of images.
+For production usage, [other suppliers](https://switch2osm.org/providers/) should be considered.

+- geolocation and reverse geocoding.
+We query the [nominatim](https://nominatim.org/release-docs/latest/api/Overview/) server to get the address at the marker and populate the popup with it.
+The nominatim service is limited to [one query per second](https://operations.osmfoundation.org/policies/nominatim/).
+When the marker is dragged to another position, a new query is triggered.

+> To overcome this, a rate limiter is set using a "token bucket" technic.

+Two other optimisation are possible: caching raster tiles or using **vector tiles**.

 The database is a Postgres database with the **Postgis** extension enabled.
 We use the **geography** version.
 We perform a "[nearest neighbours] (https://postgis.net/workshops/postgis-intro/knn.html)" search to the current location with regards to the dimension of the map.
 See also Crunchy data [post](https://www.crunchydata.com/blog/a-deep-dive-into-postgis-nearest-neighbor-search).